MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 # How to use LZ4 and ZSTD from the _fst_ package

-In _fst_ version 0.8.0, methods _compress\_fst_ and _decompress\_fst_ were added.
+From version 0.8.0, methods _compress\_fst_ and _decompress\_fst_ are available in the package.
 These methods give you direct access to LZ4 and ZSTD.
-As an example of how they can be used, we download a file [from Kaggle](https://www.kaggle.com/stackoverflow/so-survey-2017) (with a size of about 90 MB) and recompress it using ZSTD:
+As an example of how they can be used, we download a 90 MB file [from Kaggle](https://www.kaggle.com/stackoverflow/so-survey-2017) and recompress it using ZSTD: